Cornell University Ergonomics Web

 computer work.
 Sit using a height-adjustable, downward titling keyboard tray

-for the best work posture, then every 20 minutes stand for 2 minutes AND MOVE.
+for the best work posture, then every 20 minutes stand for 8 minutes AND MOVE for 2 minutes.

 The absolute time isn’t critical but about every 20-30 minutes take a posture

-break and move for a couple of minutes.
+break and stand and move for a couple of minutes.
 Simply standing is insufficient.

 Movement is important to get blood circulation through the muscles.
-Research
+And

 shows that you don’t need to do vigorous exercise (e.g. jumping jacks) to get